khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 .. code-block:: python

-    with ivy.PreciseMode(False):
+    with aikit.PreciseMode(False):
-        print(ivy.promote_types("float32","int32"))
+        print(aikit.promote_types("float32","int32"))
     # float32

 Arguments in other Functions
 -------------------
 All ``dtype`` arguments are keyword-only.
 All creation functions include the ``dtype`` argument, for specifying the data type of the created array.
-Some other non-creation functions also support the ``dtype`` argument, such as :func:`ivy.prod` and :func:`ivy.sum`, but most functions do not include it.
+Some other non-creation functions also support the ``dtype`` argument, such as :func:`aikit.prod` and :func:`aikit.sum`, but most functions do not include it.
 The non-creation functions which do support it are generally functions that involve a compounding reduction across the array, which could result in overflows, and so an explicit ``dtype`` argument is useful for handling such cases.

 The ``dtype`` argument is handled in the `infer_dtype`_ wrapper, for all functions which have the decorator :code:`@infer_dtype`.
-This function calls `ivy.default_dtype`_ in order to determine the correct data type.
+This function calls `aikit.default_dtype`_ in order to determine the correct data type.
 As discussed in the `Function Wrapping <function_wrapping.rst>`_ section, this is applied to all applicable functions dynamically during `backend setting`_.

-Overall, `ivy.default_dtype`_ infers the data type as follows:
+Overall, `aikit.default_dtype`_ infers the data type as follows:

 #. if the ``dtype`` argument is provided, use this directly
 #. otherwise, if an array is present in the arguments, set ``arr`` to this array.
-   This will then be used to infer the data type by calling :func:`ivy.dtype` on the array
+   This will then be used to infer the data type by calling :func:`aikit.dtype` on the array
-#. otherwise, if a *relevant* scalar is present in the arguments, set ``arr`` to this scalar and derive the data type from this by calling either :func:`ivy.default_int_dtype` or :func:`ivy.default_float_dtype` depending on whether the scalar is an int or float.
+#. otherwise, if a *relevant* scalar is present in the arguments, set ``arr`` to this scalar and derive the data type from this by calling either :func:`aikit.default_int_dtype` or :func:`aikit.default_float_dtype` depending on whether the scalar is an int or float.
-   This will either return the globally set default int data type or globally set default float data type (settable via :func:`ivy.set_default_int_dtype` and :func:`ivy.set_default_float_dtype` respectively).
+   This will either return the globally set default int data type or globally set default float data type (settable via :func:`aikit.set_default_int_dtype` and :func:`aikit.set_default_float_dtype` respectively).
-   An example of a *relevant* scalar is ``start`` in the function :func:`ivy.arange`, which is used to set the starting value of the returned array.
+   An example of a *relevant* scalar is ``start`` in the function :func:`aikit.arange`, which is used to set the starting value of the returned array.
    Examples of *irrelevant* scalars which should **not** be used for determining the data type are ``axis``, ``axes``, ``dims`` etc. which must be integers, and control other configurations of the function being called, with no bearing at all on the data types used by that function.
 #. otherwise, if no arrays or relevant scalars are present in the arguments, then use the global default data type, which can either be an int or float data type.
-   This is settable via :func:`ivy.set_default_dtype`.
+   This is settable via :func:`aikit.set_default_dtype`.

 For the majority of functions which defer to `infer_dtype`_ for handling the data type, these steps will have been followed and the ``dtype`` argument will be populated with the correct value before the backend-specific implementation is even entered into.
-Therefore, whereas the ``dtype`` argument is listed as optional in the ivy API at :mod:`ivy/functional/ivy/category_name.py`, the argument is listed as required in the backend-specific implementations at :mod:`ivy/functional/backends/backend_name/category_name.py`.
+Therefore, whereas the ``dtype`` argument is listed as optional in the aikit API at :mod:`aikit/functional/aikit/category_name.py`, the argument is listed as required in the backend-specific implementations at :mod:`aikit/functional/backends/backend_name/category_name.py`.

-Let's take a look at the function :func:`ivy.zeros` as an example.
+Let's take a look at the function :func:`aikit.zeros` as an example.

-The implementation in :mod:`ivy/functional/ivy/creation.py` has the following signature:
+The implementation in :mod:`aikit/functional/aikit/creation.py` has the following signature:

 .. code-block:: python

-    @outputs_to_ivy_arrays
+    @outputs_to_aikit_arrays
     @handle_out_argument
     @infer_dtype
     @infer_device
     def zeros(
         shape: Union[int, Sequence[int]],
         *,
-        dtype: Optional[Union[ivy.Dtype, ivy.NativeDtype]] = None,
+        dtype: Optional[Union[aikit.Dtype, aikit.NativeDtype]] = None,
-        device: Optional[Union[ivy.Device, ivy.NativeDevice]] = None,
+        device: Optional[Union[aikit.Device, aikit.NativeDevice]] = None,
-    ) -> ivy.Array:
+    ) -> aikit.Array:

-Whereas the backend-specific implementations in :mod:`ivy/functional/backends/backend_name/statistical.py` all list ``dtype`` as required.
+Whereas the backend-specific implementations in :mod:`aikit/functional/backends/backend_name/statistical.py` all list ``dtype`` as required.

 Jax: